yuliadm/mixComp/README.md

 For illustrative purposes several datasets have been included in the package:
 <ol>
-<li> accidents, from Karlis, Dimitris, and Evdokia Xekalaki.
+<li> **accidents**, from Karlis, Dimitris, and Evdokia Xekalaki.
 On testing for the number of components in a mixed Poisson model.
 Annals of the Institute of Statistical Mathematics 51, no. 1 (1999): 149-162. <doi:10.1023/A:1003839420071>. </li>
-<li> acidity, from Sybil L. Crawford, Morris H. DeGroot, Joseph B. Kadane & Mitchell J. Small (1992) Modeling Lake-Chemistry Distributions: Approximate Bayesian Methods for Estimating a Finite-Mixture Model, Technometrics, 34:4, 441-453. <doi:10.1080/00401706.1992.10484955>. </li>
+<li> **acidity**, from Sybil L. Crawford, Morris H. DeGroot, Joseph B. Kadane & Mitchell J. Small (1992) Modeling Lake-Chemistry Distributions: Approximate Bayesian Methods for Estimating a Finite-Mixture Model, Technometrics, 34:4, 441-453. <doi:10.1080/00401706.1992.10484955>. </li>
-<li> children, from Thisted, R. A. (1988).
+<li> **children**, from Thisted, R. A. (1988).
 Elements of statistical computing: Numerical computation (Vol. 1).
 CRC Press. </li>
-<li> faithful, from R package "datasets"; Azzalini, A. and Bowman, A. W. (1990).
+<li> **faithful**, from R package "datasets"; Azzalini, A. and Bowman, A. W. (1990).
 A look at some data on the Old Faithful geyser.
 Applied Statistics, 39, 357--365. <https://www.jstor.org/stable/2347385>. </li>
-<li> shakespeare, from Efron, Bradley, and Ronald Thisted.
+<li> **shakespeare**, from Efron, Bradley, and Ronald Thisted.
 "Estimating the number of unseen species: How many words did Shakespeare know?."
 Biometrika 63.3 (1976): 435-447. <doi:10.1093/biomet/63.3.435>. </li>
 </ol>

 Please cite this software as:

-...
+---

 For a BibTeX entry, use the output from citation(package = "mixComp").